Job Usage Calculation

 flux-accounting keeps track of job usage in a table according to two properties that are set when the database is first created: PriorityDecayHalfLife and PriorityUsageResetPeriod.
 Each of these parameters represent a number of weeks by which to hold usage factors up to the time period where jobs no longer play a factor in calculating a usage factor.
 If these options aren't specified, the table defaults to 4 usage columns, each which represent one week's worth of jobs.

 The job usage factor table stores past job usage factors per association.
-When an association is first added to the association table, they are also added to to job usage factor table.
+When an association is first added to the association table, they are also added to job usage factor table.

 The value of PriorityDecayHalfLife determines the amount of time that represents one "usage period" of jobs. flux-accounting filters out its jobs table and retrieves an association's jobs that have completed in the usage period.